jariver/GCFD/Readme.md

 <br>

 - label: label files.
 (In our experiment, we used clean version instead of manual labeling, so the folder was not used in our experiment)
-- libs: various module programs
+- srcs: various module programs
 <br>

 - results: result files